oneeve8/kobble-data/content/videonarrativehowto.md

 I have already created a Channel and some Tracks to share with my students.

-We have shown you how to create Channels and Tracks in our onboarding video, but in case you’ve forgotten, we’ll review that in a little bit.
+We have shown you how to create Channels and Tracks in our onboarding video, but in case you’ve forgotten, we will review that in a little bit.

-So, First let’s find a quote by Mark Twain and drag and drop it into Kobble.
+So, First we will find a quote by Mark Twain and drag and drop it into Kobble.

 [Search for quote by Mark Twain, drag and drop it into Kobble]